 With the help of their professional advisor, they chose to revise their wills to include an inheritance for their adult children, with the remainder to the Monroe Community Senior Center Legacy Fund.
 Because it will be endowed, their gift will provide a growing source of funding for the important work of the Senior Center.
 They feel good knowing that when they are gone, their legacy will be one of helping others strengthen our community.

-We would love to feature you and your story as a contributor, in an upcoming issue.
 Please contact MCSC Director, Jacob McGee, for information and assistance in making your gift.